 If you do not want to get nickel and dimed by your IT services company, you need to do your homework and read your contract carefully.
 Be sure you understand exactly what is — and is not — covered by your contract.
 If your managed services company provides data backup and storage, make sure there is not an extra charge for data recovery and retrieval.
 If your contract calls for regular software upgrades, is there an additional cost for emergency updates and security patches?

 The answers to questions like these can make a big difference in the predictability of your IT expenses.
-Find out more by downloading our free Guide to Managed Services.
+Find out more by downloading our free Guide to IT Project Management Services.